DeepBlueCLtd/yaml-schema/README.md

 `https://json-schema.org/`
 You can see the full documentation of JSON-schema here.

+## 2. Let a YAML file declare schema to use

-2. Create the example yaml data consulting the `schema.json` which is the result of converting original schema json - `missile-strike.schema.json`
+Create the example yaml data consulting the `schema.json` which is the result of converting original schema json - `missile-strike.schema.json`

 ![missilte-strike.yaml](./images/yaml.png)